Who kills Graham? Emmerdale reveals full line-up of suspects and motives

-Emmerdale launches its first huge storyline for 2020 subsequent week, when Graham Foster is murdered in chilly blood by a one of many many villagers with a grudge in opposition to the menacing man in black.
+Emmerdale launches its first large storyline for 2020 subsequent week, when Graham Foster is murdered in chilly blood by a one of many many villagers with a grudge towards the menacing man in black.

-The cleaning soap makes one in every of its occasional ventures into non-linear storytelling by replaying the day of Graham’s dying from 5 completely different views throughout the week commencing Monday 20th January, ending with Mr Foster’s personal standpoint on Friday 24th January when the killer’s identification is revealed to viewers.
+The cleaning soap makes one among its occasional ventures into non-linear storytelling by replaying the day of Graham’s loss of life from 5 completely different views throughout the week commencing Monday 20th January, ending with Mr Foster’s personal standpoint on Friday 24th January when the killer’s identification is revealed to viewers.

-Right here’s our information to who’s within the body for the fatality, and what their motives are…
+Right here’s our information to who’s a suspect in Graham’s loss of life and what their motives are…

 - Emmerdale 2020 preview: 10 spoilers for the yr forward